MaestroOnICe/btcd/README.md

 This is a [SCION](https://github.com/scionproto/scion) compatible version of the [btcd](https://github.com/btcsuite/btcd) implementation.

-It is *NOT compatible*, I repeat *NOT compatible* with the official mainnet of the Bitcoin Network.
+It is *NOT compatible*, I repeat *NOT compatible*, with the official mainnet of the Bitcoin Network.

 This client implementation is used to experiment within the [SEED Emulator](https://github.com/seed-labs/seed-emulator).